 Does that seem a little low?
-If you have specialized knowledge, and charge $90 per hour and worked 40 hours per week, 52 weeks per year that’s $187,200 annually.
+If you have specialized knowledge and charge $90 per hour and work 40 hours per week, 52 weeks per year, that’s $187,200 annually.
 It sounds much better until you realize that 40 hours of work doesn’t equate to 40 hours of billable work.
 (More about that below.)

 SEE ALSO: How to Land Your First Consulting Client

 If you’re charging by the hour, time is money.
-Non-billable hours include anything you do with your 40 hours a week that can’t be billed to your client, and therefore produce zero income.
-Some examples: paperwork, traveling, networking to market your business, talking to vendors or partners, etc. These non-billable activities can easily take up as much as 50 percent of your time or your employees’ time.
+Non-billable hours include anything you do with your 40 hours a week that can’t be billed to your client, and therefore produces zero income.
+Some examples include paperwork, traveling, networking to market your business, talking to vendors or partners, etc. These non-billable activities can easily take up as much as 50% of your time or your employees’ time.
 If that’s the case, that $187,200 salary just got slashed to $93,600 before you account for any out-of-pocket costs for running your business.

 Let’s look at two types of service-oriented entrepreneurs.
 The first is somebody who owns a house cleaning business.
 He works with busy professionals that want somebody else to clean their home instead of committing precious time to doing it themselves.
 Most of his clients are people slightly above the average American income.

-Second, a corporate IT consultant that advises businesses on network security.
+The second type could be a corporate IT consultant who advises businesses on network security.
 Her clients are larger businesses that rely on her to keep their data safe.

 Pricing Based on Your Experience

-As you gain experience and notoriety, your prices will go up but when you are just starting out, if you aren’t recognized in your industry, you may not command the best rates.
-Many consultants start below the target rate they want to achieve, and slowly raise prices.
-Don’t get too greedy too soon but don’t undercut yourself either.
+As you gain experience and recognition, your prices will go up.
+But when you’re just starting out, if you aren’t recognized in your industry, you may not command the best rates.
+Many consultants start below the target rate they want to achieve and slowly raise prices.
+Don’t get too greedy too soon, but don’t undercut yourself, either.

 If you’re charging by the hour, the service you provide is likely your main source of income.
 But some service businesses and consultants upsell clients and get them to buy products as well as services.
 If you fall into this category and product sales are more profitable than providing your service, you might charge a lower rate on the service side to make sales on the product side.

 Service-oriented people know that diversifying their offerings allows for better price control.
-If you’re being paid to speak at events, write books, and you’re selling products related to your service, you know what seasoned service pros already know—charging by the hour is a hard way to make money and their hourly prices have to be higher.
+If you’re being paid to speak at events and write books, and you’re selling products related to your service, you know what seasoned service pros already know — charging by the hour is a hard way to make money, and their hourly prices have to be higher.